mozilla-services/docs/source/sync/storageformat5.rst

 -----------

 Class-B Master Key
-    256-bit encryption key obtained from Firefox Accounts, which effectively serves as the master key to Sync.
+    256-bit encryption key obtained from Mozilla accounts, which effectively serves as the master key to Sync.

 Key Bundle